utkarsh-srivastav/notes/README.md

-# Hi, I am Sudhir Singh
+# Hi, We are Techies
-I can play